dpott197/Pokedex/README.md

 - [x] This project should be done using TypeScript.
 - [x] This project should be done using version control, preferably git.
 - [x] This project can be styled with SCSS/CSS or Styled Components if anything needs to be styled.
-- [ ] This project should include a README that addresses anything you may not have completed.
+- [x] This project should include a README that addresses anything you may not have completed.
 It should also address what additional changes you might need to make if the application were intended to run in a concurrent environment.
 Any other comments or thoughts about the project are also welcome.

 **Bonus Points**

+- [x] Able to see details about abilities
-- [ ] Able to see details about abilities, moves, species, sprites and types upon searching.
+- [ ] Able to see details about moves, species, sprites and types upon searching.
 - [ ] Able to see other evolutions of Pokemon and be able to navigate to specific Pokemon in the evolution chain.
 - [ ] A sleek and intuitive layout that resembles a Pokedex.